infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### columns_definition: `dict[str, dict[str, Any]]`, *Required*

 Definitions for all table columns as a dictionary.
-Each key in the dictionary is a column name (`str`), with a corresponding 'value' dictionary defining the column's data type and default value information in key-value pairs:
+Each key in the dictionary is a column name (a `str` following the same rule as `table_name`), with a corresponding 'value' dictionary defining the column's data type and default value information in key-value pairs:

 - **Data type** (`"type"`)
   The data type of the column.
   - Numeric:
-  - `"int8"`
-  - `"int16"`
-  - `"int"`/`"int32"`/`"integer"`
-  - `"int64"`
-  - `"float"`/`"float32"`
-  - `"double"`/`"float64"`
-  - `"float16"`
-  - `"bfloat16"`
-- String: `"varchar"`
-- Dense vector: e.g., `"vector,128,float"`
-  - `vector`: The column is a dense vector column.
-  - The second item in the string: The dimension of the dense vector.
-  - The third item in the string: The element type of the dense vector.
-Can be:
     - `"int8"`
     - `"int16"`
     - `"int"`/`"int32"`/`"integer"`